Banking basics

 IBAN vs BIC

 So what is the difference between IBAN and BIC?
-The IBAN primarily indicates the country of operation of the bank and the individual’s account number with that institution.
-On the other hand, the BIC (Bank Identification Code) provides more specific information to facilitate the transaction.
+The IBAN primarily signifies both the country of operation for the bank and the specific account number associated with the individual within that institution.

-The BIC consists of alphanumeric characters, including a 4-letter bank code, a 2-letter country code, and a branch identifier of a letter and a number.
+It consists of alphanumeric characters, including a 4-letter bank code, a 2-letter country code, and a branch identifier of a letter and a number.

 It is essential to have the correct BIC.
 An incorrect BIC may result in additional costs incurred after the transaction to correct a misdirected transfer.